Our Council of Governors

 Staff Governors

-Staff governors are elected by staff within the Rotherham NHS Foundation Trust.
+Staff governors are elected by staff within The Rotherham NHS Foundation Trust.

 Rachel Bell